 Filters

-The Filters tab of the sync settings allows to add filters to exclude and include files.
+The Filters tab of the sync settings allows to selectively exclude and include files.

-Note: “file” is a generic term that refers to both regular files (such as text files) as well as directories.
+Note: “file” is a generic term that refers to all kinds of files, such as regular files (text files, PDF files etc.) and directories.

 Filter files by expression

-After enabling the check box “Filter files matching any of the following expressions”, you can add a list of expressions which are checked against each file in order to determine its behaviour.
-When clicking on the + button, you first select one of the following expression scopes:
+After enabling the check box “Filter files matching any of the following expressions”, you can add a list of expressions which are checked against each file.
+To add a new filter expression, click on the + button and select one of the available expression scopes:

 • Filename